-Put simply, architectural woodwork – sometimes known as architectural millwork – refers to any custom-made wood that is left exposed in the interior of a building, either residential or commercial, when the build is finished.
-Of course, the reality is a lot more complex than that.
-Architectural woodworking is a creative process involving the design and build, often by hand, of beautiful structures such as staircases, trims, and ornate moldings.
+Put simply, architectural woodwork – sometimes known as architectural millwork – refers to any custom-made wood products that are featured in a building’s interior or exterior, whether residential or commercial.
+But, the reality is a lot more complex than that.
+Architectural woodworking is a creative process involving the design, fabrication and installation, often by hand, of beautiful structures such as wall paneling, trims, casework, staircases, and ornate moldings.

 What is Architectural Woodwork – the Detail

-Architectural woodwork or millwork requires a detailed set of architectural shop drawings which are used to build the required piece.
-This piece can be a design element in a room or it can have a functional use – often both.
+Architectural woodwork or millwork requires a detailed set of architectural shop drawings that are used to build the required piece.
+This piece can be a design element in a room or it can have a functional use – often, woodwork serves both aesthetic and functional purposes.
 The point is that the piece will be seen and/or utilized by users of the space, whether that’s in a home or in a commercial property.

 Architectural woodwork is typically part of the structure of a building, and that means that woodworkers also need to understand other trades.
-It is often essential to know plumbing and electricity specifications and locations before any woodwork starts, as well as specs for build elements such as framing and flooring.
+For example, it’s often essential to know plumbing and electricity specifications and locations before any woodworking starts, as well as specs for build elements such as framing and flooring.

 Examples of Architectural Woodwork

-Almost anything made of wood which is either built into or attached to the interior of a building can be classed as architectural woodwork.
+Almost anything made of wood that is either built into or attached to the interior of a building can be classed as architectural woodwork.
 This can include: